|Library Account||Borrowing & Returning|

 How do I search for books or e-books?

 Use Novanet to search for books, e-books and more.
 Novanet search results may contain books, e-books, articles, films, music, theses and more.
 You can filter results to see only certain types of content.
 Novanet searches the content of libraries at 12 universities and colleges, including Mount Allison.
 You can borrow print material from any of these libraries.
 Electronic content (journals, e-books, streaming video) is licenced library by library.
-NOTE: Some Mount Allison e-books may not show up in Novanet.
-You can search e-books directly through our E-book Collections.

 How do I search for journal articles?